-If you are the one who loves thrill and adventure, then join the trek to Everest Base Camp and Gokyo Lakes via Cho La Pass.
+If you love thrill and adventure, join the trek to Everest Base Camp and Gokyo Lakes via Cho La Pass.
 Trekking through this less crowded trail, you will get to observe the captivating mountain views.

 Furthermore, if you want a more remote and challenging trek, Everest Three Passes Trek is best for you.
 However, some previous trekking experience is essential to accomplish this trek.

-If you have limited time to spend in the land of the Himalayas but wish to explore Mount Everest from close, you can book the short treks in the Everest region, such as Everest View Trek, Everest Panorama Trek, and so on.
+If you have limited time to spend in the land of the Himalayas but wish to explore Mount Everest from close, you can book short treks in the Everest region, such as Everest View Trek, Everest Panorama Trek, and so on.
 These short treks reward you with enthralling views of Mountain Everest and other mountains in a short period.
 Everest Base Camp Helicopter Tour is the other fastest and easiest way to observe the close-up view of Mount Everest.

-As the Annapurna region is easily accessible by the roadways, there are many options for varieties of treks in the Annapurna region.
+As the Annapurna region is easily accessible by the roadways, there are many options for varieties of treks in Annapurna region.
 Among many, Annapurna Base Camp Trek is one of the most popular ones.
 The walk to ABC starts from Nayapul.
-You will reach Annapurna Base Camp by passing through the vibrant rhododendron forests, eye-catching waterfalls, terraced landscape, and charming villages of Ghorepani and Chhomrong.
-The mesmerizing views of Mt Dhauligiri, Mt Annapurna, Mt Machhapuchhre, Gangapurna, and the Langtang range add more excitement to your journey.
-While returning, you can take the pleasure of a hot spring bath at Jhinu Danda.
+You will reach Annapurna Base Camp by passing through the vibrant rhododendron forests, eye-catching waterfalls, terraced landscapes, and charming villages of Ghorepani and Chhomrong.
+The mesmerizing views of Mt Dhauligiri, Mt Annapurna, Mt Machhapuchhre, Gangapurna, and the Langtang range excite your journey.
+While returning, you can enjoy a hot spring bath at Jhinu Danda.
 Moreover, the Gurung villages of Ghandruk provide you the ample opportunity to experience the local culture and lifestyle of the Gurung People, which is truly rewarding.